mcharrak/jekyll-theme-prologue/_posts/2019-05-18-machine-learning-bayesian-statistics-tutorial-principles.md

 #### Conjugate prior

-In Bayesian probability theory, if the posterior distributions $p(\theta|x)$ is from the same probability distribution family as the prior distribution $p(\theta)$, then the two distributions are conjugate distributions.
-The prior is called conjugate prior for the likelihood function $p(x|\theta)$.
+In Bayesian probability theory, if the posterior distributions $p(\theta \vert x)$ is from the same probability distribution family as the prior distribution $p(\theta)$, then the two distributions are conjugate distributions.
+The prior is called conjugate prior for the likelihood function $p(x \vert \theta)$.
 The conjugate prior may give intuition, by showing how a likelihood function (i.e. observed data) updates the prior distribution.

 For example, the Gaussian distribution is conjugate to itself (*self-conjugate*) with respect to the Gaussian likelihood function.
 Thus, if the likelihood function is Gaussian, choosing a Gaussian prior will ensure that the posterior distribution is also Gaussian.